Vitamin D Level Reference Tool

 Why Guidelines Disagree

 The 2024 Endocrine Society update represents a meaningful recalibration.
-After reviewing accumulating trial data — including large supplementation trials that largely failed to show benefit in vitamin D-replete populations — the guideline acknowledged that evidence for a single optimal target beyond preventing frank bone disease in the general population remains insufficient.
+After reviewing accumulating trial data — including large supplementation trials that largely failed to show benefit in vitamin D-replete populations — the guideline acknowledged that evidence for a single optimal target beyond bone-related outcomes in the general population remains insufficient.
 The update discouraged routine testing in asymptomatic adults without risk factors, pushing back against the widespread practice of population-level screening that grew from the 2011 guideline.
 Clinicians still use vitamin D assessment in specific contexts (e.g., malabsorption, chronic kidney disease, osteoporosis evaluation, pregnancy), but the era of universal optimal targets may be behind us.

-Causes of Low Vitamin D
+Factors Commonly Associated With Low Vitamin D

 Frequently Asked Questions